vyperlang/vyper/docs/built-in-functions.rst

     .. warning::

-        This method delete the contract from the blockchain.
+        This method deletes the contract from the blockchain.
 All non-ether assets associated with this contract are "burned" and the contract is no longer accessible.

     .. code-block:: python